At The Military Mutual We Stand Together

 Who Leads The Military Mutual?

-Your Board is made up of ex-serving members of the Royal Navy (Anne Baxter and Bruce Williams), the Army (Nick Parker, Sebastian Roberts and Bill Rollo) and the Royal Air Force (Mike Harwood).
+Your Board is made up of ex-serving members of the Royal Navy (Anne Baxter and Bruce Williams), the Army ( Sebastian Roberts) and the Royal Air Force (Mike Harwood).
 We also have Lee Mooney, an insurance specialist with 30 years’ experience.
-The Board aren’t shareholders, they’re customers and Members too and are accountable to the Members of The Military Mutual.
+The Board are not shareholders as the Mutual is owned by its Members which means the Board are accountable to you as a Member.

 He went on to be Commanding Officer of the 1st Battalion of the Irish Guards in London and Northern Ireland.